 But other times, this isn’t enough.

 And we have to take stronger action on your behalf.

 I also tell you when you are wasting your time with a particular dispute/issue, and when you are flogging a dead horse.

-And I have written a few books about employment law in Ireland.
+And I have written some bestselling books about employment law in Ireland.

 As a HR Consultant diversifying into the world of Employee Relations, Terry provides me invaluable guidance and advice.
 At all times, he provides me with a prompt and professional service.
 I continue to be impressed by his expertise and I would recommend him and his Employment Law services without hesitation.

 Terry was very helpful and knew what he was talking about.
 He ensured to get a full account of my story, so that he could help me to the best of his abilities.
 He showed real interest in my case right from the beginning.
 He was always there to answer any questions I had, even after working hours.

 I’d be happy to supply a testimonial as your attention to detail was excellent.
 The calming way in which you conduct business was second to none.